 - Soil preference Moist, well-drained soil

-- Tolerances Alkaline soil, clay soil, Dry sites, Occasional drought
+- Other tolerances Alkaline soil, clay soil, Dry sites

 - Season of interest early winter, midwinter, late winter, late spring, early summer, early fall, mid fall, late fall